ostcar/roc-aoc-platform/README.md

 Another amount can be specified with `--memory <BYTES>` or `roc run dayX.roc -- --memory <BYTES>`.

-The platform does not deallocate at all.
-There will be an option to make deallocations optional.
+The platform does not deallocate as default.
+Use `--deallocate` to activate deallocations.

 As default, both parts are calculated.
 By using `--part1` or `--part2` only one part is calculated.